Zoooooooop/Dash-Station-Abandoned-/README.md

 10. Security has a split armory design.
 Lethals in one area and non lethal in another.
 Just in case the warden wants to let officers into less than lethal gear.
 11. Security has some heavy weapons (This was going to be a test.
 To see if they are actually OP or if they can use them balancedly)
 12. Security also has a surplus rifle armory, fit to give arms to the entire station.
 13. Simple medical bay?
+14. Random laser tag turrts that shoot you if your on the enemy team.
+15. A dead man in the incenerator

   **Issues**

 1. The medical bay is exceptionally close to the main hallway.
-Pull it back
+It needs pulled back to at least engineering's depth.
+It needs
+2. Incenerator room might be *too* dirty
+3. Incenerator room is to close to a work area (Even though I'm sure the techs will irradiate it to)
+4. Atmospherics has no way to access it's storage
+5. Atmospherics feels very weird with gas storage being a floor below
+6. Science may need a new layout to include an enterance at the side

+**Major Issue**

+Alright listen, this is the reason there are two map files.
+Version 7 (V7) seems to have some sort of error associated with loading the map.
+I can't solve this issue but it contains my latest changes.
+If you can figure out to load it then great.
+I was fixing the medical issue when it decided to stop working.
+If not, there is version 3 available.